ICRAR/EAGLE/docs/source/quickStart2.rst

 Loading a Palette
 -----------------

-EAGLE workflows are made up of :doc:`components <components>` that represent executable code or data that will be called when the graph is translated and executed.
+EAGLE workflows are made up of :doc:`components <components>` that represent executable code or data that will be called when the graph is executed.
 To simplify the process of creating a workflow, multiple components may be collected together in a :doc:`palette <palettes>` designed for a certain domain, such as Radio Astronomy.

 To load a palette from a GitHub repository, you first need to create a GitHub Personal Access Token.
 The steps required are demonstrated in this video.